About Translation in SCBWI

 The Society of Children’s Book Writers and Illustrators has a member category for Translators!
 Why?
 Children deserve to explore their whole planet through books.
 Translators bring them books written in many languages, in many places.

-Like writers and illustrators, translators work as independent, creative contractors who benefit from networking, professional development, and a supportive community.
+Like authors and illustrators, translators work as independent, creative contractors who benefit from networking, professional development, and a supportive community.

 Interested in translating children’s literature?
 Here’s how to tap into SCBWI’s offerings as a translator.

-1. Join SCBWI and Select “Translator” in Your Primary or Secondary Field of Interest
+1. Join SCBWI and Select “Translator” as a Field of Interest

 2. Join the SCBWI Translation Listserv

 SCBWI translator members can join an email listserv, SCBWI Translation, and talk shop with peers worldwide.
-Invitations go out to translator members every few months.
-To join sooner, email the Translator Coordinator: tc (at) scbwi.org
+To join, email the Global Translator Coordinator: tc (at) scbwi.org

 3. Get Involved in Your SCBWI Region